KDE/digikam-doc/post_processing/ocrtext_converter.rst

 On the bottom of this view, the OCR result can be translated into different languages using one online translation engine.
 You can set more than one translation language to process images.
 Corresponding translations will be hosted in separate text files or in extra metadata entries depending on the **Store result in** setting.
 See :ref:`this page from the manual <spellcheck_settings>` for more details about the **Localize Settings**.

-The **Text Review** tab on the right side allows to edit the OCR result for each image processed with Tesseract.
+The **Text Review** tab on the right side allows editing the OCR result for each image processed with Tesseract.
 Select one item from the list on the left side and OCR result will be displayed in a text editor.
 You can fix text if necessary or apply spell-checking.
 See :ref:`this page from the manual <localize_settings>` for more details about the **Spell-Checking Settings**.

 On the bottom of the dialog, the **Default** button allows resetting all settings to the default values.
-The **Start OCR** drop-down button allows processing the current selected images from the list or all items.
+The **Start OCR** drop-down button allows the processing of the currently selected images from the list or all items.
 Finally, the **Close** button will stop all OCR processes if any and close the dialog.

 .. figure:: images/ocrtext_converter_review.webp
     :alt: